revbayes/revbayes.github.io/home/gui_setup.md

 Upon first installation, Revticulate will run a package check.
 This check searches for and .Renviron file that contains a RevBayes path.
 If the package doesn’t find this file, or finds it without the path, the package prompts the user to use `usethis::edit_r_environ()`.
 This opens the .Renviron file, and the user will enter `rb={absolute path to revbayes}`.
 This can be edited at any time if there are multiple installs on the system, or if you recompile RevBayes and want to use a new version.

 Now, you may use RevBayes in either KnitR or console.
-For examples of RevBayes used via Revticulate, see the [Revticulate website](https://paleantology.github.io/Revticulate/).
+For examples of RevBayes used via Revticulate, see the [Revticulate website](https://paleantology.github.io/Revticulate/) and our tutorial on [setting up RevBayes](https://revbayes.github.io/tutorials/tutorial_structure/).